DyversHands/www.DyversHands.com/_pages/tableau.md

 Whether you're a seasoned role-player or new to tabletop storytelling, ***Tableau*** offers an engaging and flexible framework for creating stories together.

+## Try Before You Back: Evaluation Demos

+Experience **Tableau** with our business-card-sized evaluation demos.
+These are designed to help you evaluate the system before backing our upcoming Kickstarter campaign for the complete tarot-sized edition.

-## _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_
+### _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_

-Ignite your storytelling with streamlined _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_ for _**Tableau:**_ _Collaborative Cinematic Storytelling_.
-This modular system provides the essential tools to create dynamic stories in any genre, from tales of high fantasy, gritty noir, personal transformation, and more.
-Download the _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_ in a convenient _Print-at-Home_ format using business-card-sized sheets.
-Spark your creative passions today!
+Try the streamlined rules that power the entire **Tableau** system.
+This modular framework provides the essential tools to create dynamic stories in any genre – from cosmic horror to personal transformation.

 {% include feature_row id="tableau_accelerated" type="left" %}